g-leech/argmin-gravitas/_posts/2019-01-02-insurance-scam.markdown

 ## 2. Argument from regressive burden

-So, insurance only makes sense for things you can't afford to replace (unless you have asymmetric info, unusual preferences, subsidy, regulation...).
+So, insurance mostly makes sense for losses which are large relative to your total wealth (unless you have asymmetric info, unusual preferences, subsidy, regulation...); the markup worth paying shrinks towards zero as your wealth grows relative to the loss.
 But this means that the poorer you are, the more insurance you can rationally use!
 Insurance can be seen as the rich selling the poor a bit of resilience.

-If everyone had a chunk of savings ($10k?), rationally speaking there would be no petty insurance - for things like household contents, warranties, flights, luggage.
+If everyone had a chunk of savings ($10k?), rationally speaking there would be no petty insurance - for things like household contents, warranties, flights, luggage - since the markup worth paying on such small risks is far below what insurers charge.
 And this would reduce deadweight (wasted economic activity).

 "There could be a better world than our present one," this says.
 This is true and good to remember, but not helpful: a world in which the poor didn't insure themselves against things they can't afford to replace is worse than our present one.